-When thinking about creativity in teams, we often imagine a bunch of people in front of a flipchart throwing on the paper whatever comes to their mind – brainstorming.
+When thinking about creativity in teams, we often imagine a bunch of people in front of a flip-chart scribbling down whatever comes to mind – brainstorming.

-But, what actually is brainstorming?
-And what is it actually useful for?
+But, what exactly is brainstorming and what is it actually useful for?

-This is how Mark McGuinness defines the term:
+This is how a poet, creative coach, and the host of The 21st Century Creative Podcast, Mark McGuinness defines the term:

 “‘Brainstorming’ is such a common word that it’s often used to describe any meeting or conversation designed to generate ideas.
 But what the critics are really complaining about are formal brainstorming sessions, governed by a set of rules that originated with advertising manager Alex Faickney Osborn, in his 1963 book Applied Imagination.
 The basic assumption is that by suspending judgement, people free themselves to come up with unusual and potentially useful ideas.
 The four most important rules are: